-The institution's annual social balance sheet has presented indicators split by gender since 2007 and a Gender Equality Charter was adopted by the Board of Governors in 2015.
+The institution's annual social balance (in French) has presented indicators split by gender since 2007 and a Gender Equality Charter was adopted by the Board of Governors in 2015 (annual social balance foreword in English).

 A "Gender Equality" Officer has been appointed and the scope of her role has been widened to "equalities".
 The University participates in gender research and is a partner of a French Scientific Interest Group called "The Gender Institute" (Institut du Genre).
 The institution is finalising its disability roadmap and is developing assistance and support mechanisms for students and staff with disabilities.
 It has appointed a Disability Adviser and offers training courses to staff, such as "diversity and fighting discrimination".
 To manage and prevent situations of workplace malaise, the institution created a Social Monitoring Unit in 2014, which is responsible for handling such situations.
 In 2015, the institution also carried out a staff-wide survey of psychosocial risks.